-Click the OK button.
+Click OK.

 Printing handouts, notes, or outlines in Impress

 Handouts prints the slides in reduced size on the page, from one to nine slides per page.
 The slides can be printed horizontally (landscape orientation) or vertically (portrait orientation) on the page.